FruitySyrup/C-Users-17723-Downloads-intro-component-wiintro-component-with-signup-form/README.md

 ### Useful resources

 - [Javascript form validation](https://www.javascripttutorial.net/javascript-dom/javascript-form-validation/) - I googled this article to get me started on learning the JS for the form validation.
-- [Video by WEB CIFAR](https://www.youtube.com/watch?v=HD4qiSU1CBQ) - When I was having issues with my frist attempt, I looked at the JS in this ezample.
+- [Video by WEB CIFAR](https://www.youtube.com/watch?v=HD4qiSU1CBQ) - When I was having issues with my frist attempt, I looked at the JS in this example.
 - [stackoverflow help](https://stackoverflow.com/questions/11701844/html-5-browsers-pop-up-on-input-with-type-email) - I was having an isue with an auto alert that is in the broswer with input="email".
 This post helped me find how to remove that.